 The physical properties analyzed for this report were DO, specific conductance, and water temperature.
-The median DO, in percent saturation, ranged from 72 to 111 percent (fig. 5).
-Samples from OSPL wi ag stations had the lowest median DO percent saturation values, whereas samples from URBAN stations had the highest median DO (fig. 5).
-Median specific conductance values varied substantially among the station classes (fig. 5), ranging from 60 microsiemens per centimeter at 25 degrees Celsius (mS/cm at 25 °C) at the OSPL pr station to 807 mS/cm at 25 °C at the BRMOS station.
-Median water temperature values ranged from 10.5 to 20.5 degrees Celsius, with the smallest median measured at the BRMIG station and the largest median measured at BRMOH stations (fig. 5).
+The median DO, in percent saturation, ranged from 78 to 108 percent (fig. 5).
+Samples from URBAN wi stations had the lowest median DO percent saturation values, whereas samples from URBAN stations had the highest median DO (fig. 5).
+The range in DO percent saturation values was smallest at BRMIT.
+Median specific conductance values varied substantially among the station classes (fig. 5), ranging from 105 microsiemens per centimeter at 25 degrees Celsius at the OSPL pr station to 773 microsiemens per centimeter at 25 degrees Celsius at the BRMOSJ station.
+Median water temperature values ranged from 11.8 to 22.4 degrees Celsius, with the smallest median measured at the OSPL pr station and the largest median measured at the OSPL wi ag stations (fig. 5).
 The range in water temperature at the SPRING stations was much smaller than at any other station class.

 Suspended solids and suspended sediment are measures of the solid material suspended in the water column.
 These two measures are not considered directly comparable because of differences in collection and analytical techniques.
 Suspended-solids concentrations were determined at all stations except BRMIT and BRMOH.
-Median suspended-solids concentrations varied considerably between all station classes, ranging from 15 to 78 milligrams per liter (mg/L).
-Samples collected at the OZPL (SA fo/ag, SA wi fo/ag, and SP ag/fo), SPRING, and URBAN stations had median concentrations less than the MRL and data distributions such that boxplots could not be generated.
+Median suspended-solids concentrations varied considerably between all station classes, ranging from 15 to 110 milligrams per liter (mg/L).
+Samples collected at the OZPL (SA fo/ag, SA wi fo/ag, and SP ag/fo), OSPL pr, SPRING, MINING, and URBAN stations had median concentrations less than the MRL and data distributions such that boxplots could not be generated.
 The BRMOS station had the largest median suspended-solids concentrations.
-Suspended-sediment concentrations were determined only at four Big River stations (fig. 5).
-The suspended-sediment data used in this report consist of composited cross-sectional concentrations and average cross-sectional concentrations computed from five depth-integrated samples within the cross-section (Edwards and Glysson, 1999).
-Additional suspended-sediment concentrations from individual depth-integrated samples within cross-sections are available on NWISWeb (http://nwis.waterdata.usgs.gov/ mo/nwis/qwdata).
-Median suspended-sediment concentrations ranged from 74 mg/L at BRMIG to 206 mg/L at BRMOSJ (fig. 5).
+Suspended-sediment concentrations were determined only at four Big River stations.
+The suspended-sediment data used for this report consist of composited cross-sectional concentrations or average cross-sectional concentrations computed from five verticals within the cross-section.
+Additional suspended-sediment concentrations from individual verticals within cross-sections are available on NWISWeb.
+Median suspended-sediment concentrations ranged from 45 mg/L at BRMIG to 299 mg/L at BRMOSJ (fig. 5).

-Median E. coli densities ranged from 5 to 1,250 colonies per 100 milliliters, and fecal coliform bacteria densities ranged from 13 to 1,400 (fig. 5).
+Median E. coli and fecal coliform bacteria densities ranged from 3.5 to 915 colonies per 100 milliliters (fig. 5).
 The smallest median densities were in samples collected at SPRING stations, whereas the largest median densities were in samples collected at BRMOS (fig. 5).
 Median E. coli and fecal coliform bacteria densities varied considerably between all station classes.